 Nearshore records of bioturbation

 The history of bioturbation in high-energy nearshore (e.g., beach and upper shoreface or littoral) settings has followed a distinctive trajectory that appears, to some extent, to have been decoupled from that of shallow subtidal settings.
-Deep burrows, such as Skolithos piperock penetrating tens of centimeters to a meter into the sediment, were present by the early Cambrian (63), at a time when few burrows in shallow subtidal habitats penetrated more than 5–10 cm.
-However, recent reassessment of classic piperock-bearing units such as the lower Cambrian Zabriskie Quartzite of the western USA suggests that the relative abundance of deep Skolithos and true piperock of ii 4–5 is low, even in facies in which Skolithos is common (65).
+Deep burrows, such as Skolithos piperock penetrating tens of centimeters to a meter into the sediment, appeared by the early Cambrian (63), at a time when few burrows in shallow subtidal habitats penetrated more than 5–10 cm.
+However, recent reassessment of classic piperock-bearing units, such as the lower Cambrian Zabriskie Quartzite of the western USA, suggests that the relative abundance of deep Skolithos and true piperock of ii 4–5 is low, even in facies in which Skolithos is abundant (65).
 Moreover, dense Skolithos assemblages may, in some instances, represent time-averaging of temporally disparate communities (4, 64) and deep burrows of some Skolithos ichnospecies may represent composite structures formed by episodic responses of the inhabitant to sediment accumulation; the entire depth of a fossilized burrow may not have been simultaneously or continuously open during the lifetime of the tracemaker.

 Nonetheless, although deep burrowing was clearly established as early as the Cambrian, substantial deepening of the nearshore transition layer subsequently occurred during the Middle Triassic through Middle Jurassic (Fig. 7, fig. S2).
-As for shallow subtidal settings, this deepening appears to have been associated with a transition from predominantly vertical cylindrical and U-shaped burrows (e.g., Skolithos and Arenicolites) to open networks (e.g., Ophiomorpha and, to a lesser extent, Thalassinoides), often extending more than a meter deep, constructed by crustaceans (Fig. 6).
+As for shallow subtidal settings, this deepening appears to have been associated with a transition from predominantly vertical cylindrical and U-shaped burrows (e.g., Skolithos and Arenicolites) to open networks (e.g., Ophiomorpha and, to a lesser extent, Thalassinoides), often extending more than a meter deep, that were constructed by crustaceans (Fig. 6).
 Skolithos piperock became less prevalent throughout the Paleozoic (63), although cylindrical and U-shaped burrows were still dominant in Triassic littoral settings (90).
 In Jurassic–Cenozoic high-energy (and particularly shoreface) shallow marine deposits, Ophiomorpha dominated well-sorted sandy sediments, resulting in the formation of monospecific Ophiomorpha ‘piperock’ ichnofabrics analogous to Paleozoic Skolithos piperock (63).
 Although less fabric-disruptive than true Skolithos piperock (40), crustacean burrow networks were likely continuously maintained as open galleries.